-At our Citrus County, you'll find complete dental care services for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental surgeries and x-rays.
+At our Dunnellon, you'll find complete dental care services for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental surgeries and x-rays.

 We are also passionate about educating pet owners on dental health education and the need for a solid at-home oral care routine.

 We understand that learning that your pet needs dental surgery can be overwhelming.
 We aim to make this process as stress-free as possible, for both you and your pet.

 We'll do everything in our power to ensure your pet's experience with us is easy and comfortable.
 We'll thoroughly explain each step of the process to you before the procedure, including preparation and any post-operative care requirements.

 We perform tooth extractions and gum disease treatment for cats and dogs.

 At least once each year, your pet should see us for a dental examination.
 If your dog or cat is more prone to dental issues than others, they may need to see us more often.